shany4/AutoDasher/README.md

 **Product Development**

-**Pre-conditions given:** The solution requires directions and distance between robot and destination (could be restaurant/delivery address).
+**Pre-conditions given:** <em>The solution requires directions and distance between robot and destination (could be restaurant/delivery address).
 My engineering lead shared Google Distance Matrix API and Google Direction API s a reference to what information would be available when I leverage Doordash API to build.
-Reviewing the documentation, I noticed that walking and bicycling information is available via the API with rich attributes that can be leveraged to help the Operations team in multiple ways.
+Reviewing the documentation, I noticed that walking and bicycling information is available via the API with rich attributes that can be leveraged to help the Operations team in multiple ways.</em>

 - To create Project Blueprint by creating Coordination Activities Map
 - To plan for sprint meeting: To identify sprint Goal,To prioritize Backlog containing user stories with detailed acceptance criteria, To write user stories that includes a detailed acceptance criteria (also called “definition of done”) which will be used to develop and test by the scrum team.